Storage and backup¶

 - Local accessible work or scratch area on each node: /local/work (~450 GB)

 The file system for user home directories on Stallo.
 It is a 64 TB global file system, which is accessible from both the login nodes and all the compute nodes.
-The default size of the home directory’s for each user is 300 GB.
-If more space is needed for permanent storage users have to apply for it.
-Please contact the system administrators, email@example.com, for more information about this.
+The size of the home directory’s for each user is 300 GB.
+It is not possible to extend the size.
+If you need more space, consider using /global/work (see below).

 The home area is for “permanent” storage only, so please do not use it for temporary storage during production runs.
 Jobs using the home area for scratch files while running may be killed without any warning.

 There are two different work/scratch areas available on Stallo:

 - 1000 TB global accessible work area on the cluster, accessible from both the login nodes and all the compute nodes as /global/work.
 This is the recommended work area, both because of size and performance!
 Users can stripe files themselves as this file system is a Lustre file system.

 - In addition, each compute node has a small work area of approximately 450 GB, only locally accessible on each node.
 This area is accessible as /local/work on each compute node.
 In general we do not recommend to use /local/work, both because of (the lack of) size and performance, however for some users this may be the best alternative.